Homemade Sunscreen: Is It Safe?

 This was version one.

-The first time we tried it it we loved it!
-It was so smooth and silky to put on and it felt so good to have made our own.
 I’m not sure we really took note of how well it worked though.
-In hindsight, we didn’t try it at the hottest time of the year which is when we need it most, we probably tried it the first time in mid September and we didn’t spend the whole day at the beach.
+In hindsight, we didn’t try it at the hottest time of the year which is when we need it most, we probably tried it the first time in mid September when it wasn’t too hot.

 The second time we tried it, we were burnt.
 We’d spent the day at the beach and applied every couple of hours but we were still burnt when we got back.
 We weren’t discouraged though, we put it down to the fact that we had got in the water and maybe it wasn’t as waterproof as we’d hoped.